cmdLP/Transcluent/README.md

 Convert photographed objects to transcluent images automaticly.
 You need multiple Photos with different backgrounds.

 The script bw_to_rgba.py converts two images to a new transcluent image.
-It interprets the input-images as if they are made with a black and a white image.
+It interprets the input-images as if they are made with a black and a white background.

 ```
    black     white